yu-ming-chen/tp/docs/DeveloperGuide.md

 (Contributed by Song Yu)

-This section provides context on how `State` affects how commands are parsed by parsers in NUSave.
+This section elaborates on how `State` affects how commands are parsed by parsers in NUSave.

 `State` stores what page NUSave is currently on.
-If NUSave is on the main page view, `State` stores an attribute of `Page.MAIN`, and stores an attribute of `Page.BUDGET` if NUSave is on a budget page view.
+If NUSave is on the main page, `State` stores an attribute of `Page.MAIN`.
+If NUSave is on the budget page, `State` stores an attribute of `Page.BUDGET`.

 The `Logic` component in NUSave relies on this data stored in `State` to decide which parser in NUSave will take control of the execution of commands.

 ![Delete Command Activity Diagram](images/DeleteCommandActivityDiagram.png)

 Figure 4.1.1.
-Delete Command Activity Diagram
+Activity Diagram of the command: `delete 1`.

 To elaborate further, using Figure 4.1.1. as a reference, when the user executes a delete command, `delete 1`, while on the main page: